input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **Relevant**

 - **ID-01.
-Exact Value Equality on Updates:** Pool value check uses exact value equality preventing ADA addition when datum size increases.
+Exact Value Equality on Updates**: Pool value check uses exact value equality preventing ADA addition when datum size increases.
   <ins>Detectable pattern</ins>: exact equality on continuing output values without accounting for variable minUTxO requirements [STRICT-VALUE-EQUALITY]
 - **ID-02.
-Unvalidated Reference Script Field:** Validator doesn't validate reference script field of outputs, allowing arbitrary reference scripts to be attached and increase future transaction fees.
+Unvalidated Reference Script Field**: Validator doesn't validate reference script field of outputs, allowing arbitrary reference scripts to be attached and increase future transaction fees.
   <ins>Detectable pattern</ins>: output validation without reference script field checks [UNVALIDATED-REFERENCE-SCRIPT]

 **May be relevant**

 - **ID-03.
-Datum Fields Not Checked at Creation:** There are no checks on certain datum fields when creating outputs.
+Datum Fields Not Checked at Creation**: There are no checks on certain datum fields when creating outputs.
 As a result, it is possible to create outputs that do not satisfy protocol invariants.
   <ins>Detectable pattern</ins>: output creation with incomplete datum field validation [PARTIAL-UNVALIDATED-DATUM]

 ## Private Audit #11